-Prerequisites: Permission from physics instructor, enrolled in or successful completion of AP Calculus, successful completion of Conceptual Physics or AP Physics 1.
+Prerequisites: Permission from physics instructor, enrolled in or successful completion of AP Calculus, successful completion of Physics or AP Physics 1.

 AP Physics C Mechanics is a second year physics course.
-It may only be taken after successful completion of Conceptual Physics at Black River Public School.
-The course is mathematically rigorous and concepts are expected to have been mastered in the previous physics course taken.
-Approximately 20 % of class time will be devoted to laboratory work.
-Up to 18 laboratory reports will be completed.
+It may only be taken after successful completion of Physics or AP Physics 1.
+The course is mathematically rigorous and many previous concepts are expected to have been mastered in the previous physics course taken.
+Topics include kinematics, Newton's laws of motion, work/energy/power, systems of particles and linear momentum, rotation, oscillations, and gravitation, Approximately 20-25 % of class time will be devoted to laboratory work and multiple laboratory reports will be completed.
 Proof of a laboratory component is required in order to receive full college credit.
 The goal of the course is to prepare students for the AP Physics C Mechanics exam in May.
+This class is an equivalent to a one semester calculus-based physics course.
 The course is generally taken by engineering and physics majors in college.